Bernard Pulver

 Bernhard Pulver (born 15 November 1963) is a Swiss retired football goalkeeper and later manager.
-He is businessman, real estate manager and chairman of FC Köniz.
+He is a businessman, real estate manager and chairman of FC Köniz.

 Football career

 Playing career

 Pulver played his youth football with FC Bern and advanced to the first team during the 1982–83 season.
 FC Bern played in the Nationalliga B, the second tier of Swiss football, but they were relegated at the end of that season.
 Pulver had stood between the posts on seven occasions and after their relegation he stayed with the club for a further four years.

 Pulver then moved on and joined FC Basel's first team for their 1987–88 season under head-coach Urs Siegenthaler.
-After playing in five test games Pulver played his domestic league debut for his new club in the first game of the season, an away game, on 8 August 1987 as Basel were defeated 1–2 by Aarau.
+After playing in five test games Pulver played his domestic league debut for his new club in the first game of the season, an away game, on 8 August 1987 as Basel was defeated 1–2 by Aarau.
 The team played a very bad start to that season, losing the first five league games straight off, conceding 17 goals, scoring just three.
 In the third round on 15 August they were defeated 1–9 by Xamax.
 Up until today this is still the highest score defeat that Basel have suffered in their domestic league history.
 Pulver played in the first four league matches, but then he lost his place in the team.
 Until the end of the season only played another two matches and the team suffered relegation.

 Following their relegation Pulver moved on.
 During his time with the club Pulver played a total of 14 games for Basel.
 Six of these games were in the Nationalliga A and eight were friendly games.

 Pulver then joined Young Boys and during his second season with them became first choice goalkeeper.
 He stayed with YB for 11 seasons, until the end of the 1998–99 season when he retired from his active playing career.
 For YB Pulver made 250 domestic league appearances.